• ABOUT SPOTTED COUCH

 Black SwanIn the Black Swan, the character of Nina lives the emotional life and physical life of a child, dependent on her mother for care.
 Nina’s mother treats Nina as a child.
 She is not capable of functioning as an adult.
 Enter stage left, a 21-year old musical theatre student who recently obtained a stalking restraining order against her parents.

 Aubrey Ireland is a gifted theatre major who regularly fills lead roles at Cincinnati’s prestigious College-Conservatory of Music and has made the Dean’s List every quarter.
 Her complaints began when she realized that her parents had installed monitoring software on her computer and her phone.
-They paid unannounced visits by traveling 600 miles from their home in Kansas to meet with Aubrey’s department head and to accuse her of promiscuity, using drugs and having mental issues.
+They paid unannounced visits by traveling 600 miles from their home in Kansas, to meet with Aubrey’s department head and to accuse her of promiscuity, of using drugs and of having mental issues.

-As her situation escalated, the young Ireland called the police to her apartment, claiming that her mother assaulted her, who in turn claimed that her daughter had assaulted her.
+As her situation escalated, the young Ireland called police to her apartment, claiming that her mother assaulted her, who in turn claimed that her daughter had assaulted her.
 Allegedly, the university hired security guards to keep her parents out of her shows.
 When she cut off all contact with her parents, they stopped paying her tuition and demanded she return the $66,000 they had spent.
 The judge refused and the college gave her a full scholarship for her final year.
 In the court hearing, Ms. Ireland stated:

 “It’s just been really embarrassing and upsetting to have my parents come to my university when I’m a grown adult and just basically slander my name and follow me around.”